xmas-ar/xNMS/README.md

 ## 3. Service creation

 xNMS comes with a number of "default services" leveraging libraries such as `ansible`, `requests`, `netmiko`, `napalm`  to perform simple automation tasks.
 However, absolutely any python script can be turned into a service.
-If your python script takes input parameters, eNMS will automatically generate a form in the web UI.
+If your python script takes input parameters, xNMS will automatically generate a form in the web UI.

 Services can be combined into a workflow.